-If on the other hand you have a budget under $10,000, or your company culture is more relaxed and easy-going, you may not actually need a website RFP to choose the right design firm to work with.
+If on the other hand you have a budget under $10,000, or your company culture is more relaxed, you may not need a website RFP to choose the right design firm.
 For most small to medium-size businesses, simply filling out the contact form on the website design company’s page and initiating a telephone call is all you need to do to get the ball rolling.
 During this phone call, the design firm can typically get a sense of your needs and then send you a proposal based on the needs and goals determined in your phone call.

-When it comes to submitting an RFP, the question you want to ask yourself is what is the experience I want to go for?
+When it comes to submitting an RFP, the question you want to ask yourself is what is the experience do I want?
 Designing a new website is ultimately a creative process that involves discovery, intuition and outside the box thinking.
-Some RFPs can be so daunting and intimidating that they are more likely to be completed by more business oriented design firms rather than truly creative companies who might be put-off by the laborious effort of filling out a 10 page RFP.
+Some RFPs can seem daunting and intimidating meaning that they are more likely to be completed by more business-oriented design firms rather than truly creative companies who might be put-off by the laborious effort of filling out a 10 page RFP.

 The bottom line is that most people do not need to put together a formal RFP when initially contacting a web design firm.
-A one-page e-mail detailing your specific needs for the project is often the perfect amount of content to get the ball rolling.
-Also, one last thought: the best indicator for the quality of work that a firm does is in their portfolio.
+A one-page email detailing your specific needs for the project is often all you need to get the ball rolling.
+Also, one last thought: the best indicator of the quality of work that a firm does is in their portfolio.
 Beware of a great proposal from the firm that has a mediocre portfolio.
-At the end of the day, you’re looking to get any website and if the websites delivered previously by this firm aren’t great, the chances are that yours won’t be either
+At the end of the day, you’re looking to get any website, and if the websites delivered previously by this firm aren’t great, the chances are that yours won’t be either

-With all of that being said, if you decide to move forward with your RFP below is a list of topics you might want to cover.
+With all of that being said, if you decide to move forward with your RFP, you want to cover the important topics.
+Below is a list of things you might want to ask.
 Again, don’t go overboard, but be specific with exactly what it is you’re looking for in a new site, and exactly who you’re looking for in a firm.